1. Article

 Carpet Crawlers

-It has to be said in advance that the new mixes of Happy The Man and I Know What I Like are already known because they have been released before on Turn It On Again: The Hits (Tour Edition).
-But only recently have fans identified variations from the original: the flute solo, or parts of it, have been mixed into the background in I Know What I Like.
-Apart from these two songs The Cinema Show has also been released on a Mail On Sunday promo sampler.
+First of all, it should be noted that the new mixes of Happy The Man and I Know What I Like are already known, as they were previously released on Turn It On Again: The Hits (Tour Edition).
+However, some fans have recently noticed differences from the original versions – in I Know What I Like, the flute solo, or at least parts of it, has been mixed into the background.
+In addition to the two tracks mentioned above, a new version of The Cinema Show has also been released on a Mail on Sunday promo sampler.

-Other highlights on the promo sampler are Counting Out Time and Carpet Crawlers.
-New versions of both were included in the Platinum Collection, but the ones on the sampler are even crisper and more precise.
-Counting Out Time plays with the lead vocals, you hardly realize where Phil, where Peter sings the lead vocals – very intriguing…
+Other highlights of the promo sampler: Counting Out Time and Carpet Crawlers – both of which were already featured on the Platinum Collection in new versions, but these are even sharper and more precise.
+Counting Out Time ‘plays’ with the lead vocals; you can no longer tell when Phil or Peter takes over the lead part – fascinating…

-Carpet Crawlers seems revitalized, refreshed, as if it had taken a cold shower and got its circulation flowing.
-Curiously enough, a bit of Phil’s backing vocals is missing at the end – fans notice everything…
+Carpet Crawlers gains contour, seems invigorated, refreshed, as if someone had given the song a cold shower and got its circulation going.
+Curious: at the end, part of Phil’s backing vocals is missing – fans notice everything…

-The DVD sampler combines a couple of new surround mixes.
-They come in normal Dolby Digital 5.1, but also in full dts 5.1 – which is getting close to an SACD.
-We have listened to the songs in dts and offer you an admittedly subjective review:
+The DVD sampler now combines a few new surround mixes.
+These are available in normal Dolby Digital 5.1, but also in rich dts 5.1, which comes relatively close to SACD.
+We tested the songs in dts sound and provide an overview here – admittedly subjective:

 The Knife